Headset (bicycle part): Bearing types

 There are three integrated standards which are not compatible with each other.
 The numbers (45/45, 36/45, 36/36) refer to the angle on the cartridge bearing they use.
 All these bearings look similar.

 Campagnolo Standard: 45/45. (often referred as Campagnolo standard) This is common in BMX frames, BMX-derived dirt jump frames (like the Transition Trail-Or-Park).
 They are also common on road bikes.
 Three most common manufacturers are Campagnolo, FSA and Cane Creek.
-Head tubes with this standard have a 42.0mm inner diameter.
+Head tubes with this standard have a 42.0 mm inner diameter.

 Cane Creek Standard: 36/45.
 Very common on mountain bike frames and a fair number of road frames.
 Most frames made by Giant that have integrated head-tubes use this standard (which amounts to a lot of bicycles).
 Two major manufacturers: FSA and Cane Creek.
-Head-tubes with this standard have a 41.1mm inner diameter, and Cane Creek claims its CC Standard headsets will fit in a Campagnolo Standard head tube using a 0.25mm shim under the top cap of the headset.
+Head-tubes with this standard have a 41.1 mm inner diameter, and Cane Creek claims its CC Standard headsets will fit in a Campagnolo Standard head tube using a 0.25 mm shim under the top cap of the headset.

 FSA Standard: 36/36.
 No one uses this standard for fully integrated headsets (bearing sitting in frame) except for a few niche brands.
 There are still a lot of 36/36 bearings as they are used in all FSA's semi-integrated (internal cup) headsets and some of their standard headsets as well.